iotaledger/wallet.rs/documentation/docs/libraries/java/getting_started.md

 ## Installation

-To build using the Wallet.rs Java bindings, you need two parts:
+To build using the Wallet.rs Java bindings, you will need:

 1. JNI Native library linking `Rust` to `C`, and then `C` to java `native` methods (`.so` , `.dll` or `.dylib` depending on your system).
 2. Java archive(Jar) containing `native` methods which call C code. (`.jar`).